DigitalDenCloud/digitaldencloud.github.io/_posts/2026-04-13-vertex-ai-search-vs-rag-engine.md

 > That is Google's recommended default.
 A 1,024 token chunk is roughly 750-800 words.
 For blog posts with clear heading structure, a better strategy would be chunking on headings so each chunk contains a complete section about one topic.
 The Layout Parser option in the console was designed for this, but it failed to initialise in my project.
 Fixed-size chunking with the default parser worked, but it splits content based on token count rather than document structure.
 Some chunks end up containing parts of two different sections, which weakens the semantic match during retrieval.
 {: .prompt-info }

 The Vector Search API needed enabling first.
-After that, all 28 files imported in under 10 seconds.
-Compare that to 24 hours for Vertex AI Search to crawl and index 32 pages from the live website.
+After that, all files imported in under 10 seconds.
+Compare that to 24 hours for Vertex AI Search to crawl and index from the live website.
 The speed difference between uploading files directly and waiting for a web crawler is significant.

 I configured grounding in Vertex AI Studio, pointed it at the RAG Engine corpus, and asked "What is DenMotion?"